Mollert/cJewelry/README.md

-# cJewelry
-Showing custom ceramic jewelry
+A site that shows off custom ceramic jewelry by an artist